AndriiHeonia/firmCardStory/docs/article/article.en.md

 ![Dependencies](__images/article__images.deps.jpeg)

-The dependencies are described with help of files `deps.js`.
+The dependencies are described with help of `deps.js`.
 Each block should contain everything it needs to do it's job.

 We have already a file of dependencies for `b-page`.
 Let's make similar files for the other blocks: